host6/swarmgo/README.md

 - Need opportunity to use sudo command on all nodes without password:
   - use `sudo visudo`
   - modify `%sudo   ALL=(ALL:ALL) ALL` to `%sudo   ALL=(ALL:ALL) NOPASSWD: ALL`
+- set of VMs the swarm will be installed on
+  - example using `vagrant`
+    - create dir for VMs
+    - copy `/virtualbox/vagrantfile` there
+    - execute `vagrant up` there
+      - on `the hyper-v cmdlets for powershell are not available!` error:
+        - execute `vagrant up --provider virtualbox`
+        - note: VirtualBox 6.0.* or older are supported only

 Steps:
 - Fork swarmgo repo to `mycluster`
 - git clone `mycluster`
 - Run `go build swarmgo.go` to build swarmgo executable